dhbrand/d2-ai-assistant/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch from `dev`
 3. Make your changes
-4. Submit a pull request
+4. Submit a pull request to `dev`

 ## License